slashinvestigator/Darksearch/README.md

-# OnionSearch
+# DarkSearch
 👋 Hi there!
-For any professional inquiries or collaborations, please reach out to me at: megadose@protonmail.com

 📧 Preferably, use your professional email for correspondence.
 Let's keep it short and sweet, and all in English!